Mitch McConnell calls Trump 'responsible' for Capitol riot, after voting to acquit | DW | 13.02.2021

 "These criminals were carrying his banners.
 Hanging his flags.
 And screaming their loyalty to him," McConnell went on.

-He called Trump's actions leading up to the siege on January 6 "a disgraceful dereliction of duty."
+He called Trump's antics leading up to the siege "a disgraceful dereliction of duty."

+Washington's most powerful Republican denounced Trump just minutes after he voted to convict the former president.

+In total 57 senators voted to convict, with 43 voting to acquit, falling short of the two-thirds majority needed to find him guilty.

 While still the leader of the Senate, McConnell did not act on a request to have the chamber called into session so Trump could be tried while still in office.